AutoPas/AutoPas/docs/userdoc/Iterators.md

 # Iterating Through Particles

-Since particles in AutoPas can stored in many different ways, it is generally not feasible to provide random access to individual particles.
+Since particles could be stored in many different ways within AutoPas, it is generally not feasible to provide random access to individual particles.
 To access particles, iterators are used.
 AutoPas provides three interfaces to do this:
 1. Classic iterators